-Snoring is a sound that occurs during sleep when soft tissue in the upper airway vibrates as you breath. snoring is extremely common in men, but also in occurs frequently in women, specially during pregnancy and after menopause. obesity, nasal obstruction, alcohol and smoking all increase the risk of snoring. the sound of snoring tends to be most disturbing to a bed partner or roommate but loud snoring can wake the person who snores, too.
-Loud and frequent snoring is a common sign of obstructive sleep apnea and should be addressed immediately.
+Snoring is the noise made during sleep when soft tissue in the upper airway vibrates as you breathe.
+While it’s prevalent in men, snoring also occurs in women, especially during pregnancy and following menopause.
+Nasal obstructions, alcohol, obesity, and smoking all increase the risk of snoring.
+Although the sound of snoring tends to be most disturbing to a bed partner or roommate, loud snoring can even wake the person who snores, too.
+If you experience loud and frequent snoring, it’s a common sign of obstructive sleep apnea and should be addressed immediately.

-Treating OSA is incredibly important to your health.
-When left untreated, OSA often causes excessive daytime sleepiness or fatigue, as well as morning headaches and memory loss.
-OSA also is a threat to your safety as it increases your risk of drowsy driving and workplace accidents. untreated OSA raises your risk for serious health problems.
-There include high blood pressure, stroke, heart disease, diabetes, chronic acid,reflux, and erectile dysfunction.
-Severe, untreated OSA even increases your risk of death.
+Treating OSA is significantly crucial to your health.
+When left untreated, OSA often causes excessive daytime sleepiness or fatigue, as well as morning headaches and even loss of memory.
+OSA also is a serious threat to your safety because it increases your risk of tired driving and can contribute to workplace accidents.
+OSA can also raise your risk for severe health problems, including stroke, heart disease, high blood pressure, diabetes, chronic acid reflux, and even erectile dysfunction.
+In its most serious form, OSA even increases your risk of death.

-The doctor must determine if your snoring is a sign that yo have OSA.
-A doctor who is a sleep specialist can provide you with a complete sleep evaluation.
-This may involve either an overnight sleep study at a sleep center or a home sleep apnea test.
-The sleep doctor will interpret the date from your sleep study to make a diagnosis.
+Only a Physician can determine if your snoring is a sign that you have OSA.
+A sleep specialist can perform a complete sleep evaluation, which can include an overnight study of your sleep patterns or a home test for sleep apnea.
+After they interpret the data from your sleep study, your doctor will make a diagnosis.

 How are Snoring and OSA Treated?

-Your sleep doctor will discuss treatment options with you, some of the most common choices for treating snoring and OSA include oral appliance therapy, positive airway pressure (PAP) therapy, and finally, surgery.
+While your sleep specialist will discuss treatment options with you, some of the most common choices for treating snoring and OSA include oral appliance therapy, positive airway pressure (PAP) therapy, and finally, surgery.

-- PAP therapy involves wearing a face mask connected by tubing to a machine that helps to maintain airway pressure while sleeping.
+⦁ PAP therapy involves wearing a face mask connected by tubing to a machine that helps to maintain airway pressure while sleeping.

-- Oral appliance therapy uses a mouth guard-lik device worn only during sleep to maintain an open, unobstructed airway.
+⦁ Mouth appliance therapy uses a device, similar to a mouth guard, worn only during sleep to maintain an open airway that is unobstructed.

-- Surgical options include a variety of procedures.
-All have varying side effects and rates of success.
+⦁ Surgical options include a variety of procedures, just about all of which have varying side effects and rates of success.

 Oral Appliance Therapy

-Research shows that oral appliance therapy, like from a sleep apnea dental device, is an effective treatment option for snoring and OSA.
-For this method of treatment, an oral appliance is worn in the mouth only while you sleep and fits like a sports mouth guard or an orthodontic retainer.
-Oral appliances support your jaw in a forward position to help maintain and upper airway.
-Many patients consider an oral appliance to be more comfortable to wear than a PAP mask.
-Oral appliances also are quiet, portable and easy to care for.
+Research shows that oral appliance therapy, like from a sleep apnea dental device, is an effective treatment option for both snoring and OSA.
+For this method of treatment, an oral appliance is worn in the mouth, only while you sleep, and feels similar to an orthodontic retainer or sports mouth guard.
+Oral appliances support your jaw in a forward position to help maintain the proper position and keep the upper airway clear of obstructions.